gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 }
 ```

 ### Part 9.
-Allow only logged in users to post new websites
+Allow only logged-in users to post new websites

-We could do it by hiding the form for not logged in users, but then this could be easily hacked by manipulating the DOM from the console.
+We could do it by hiding the form for not logged-in users, but then this could be easily hacked by manipulating the DOM from the console.
 So we are going to use a form validation task instead.
 Open main.js and wrap everything inside the submit form event with the approach we specified in the previous part.
-Also add an else condition and display an alert window with an error message if the user is not logged in:
+Also, add an else condition and display an alert window with an error message if the user is not logged in:

 ```javascript
 "submit .js-save-website-form":function(event){